 For as long as I remember my most favorite subjects in school were Art and English.
 In my junior year of HS, I took an Interior Design class and knew instantly that would be my major in college.
 I earned my BS from CSU Long Beach in 1994 and shortly after graduation began my career working for prominent Architecture and Interior Design firms in Orange County and Los Angeles, CA. My design work encompasses a wide variety of projects ranging from small startup companies to corporate office headquarters, higher education, student housing, and consulting work.

 I love design and sometimes for a second, I miss being immersed in a large project with a talented group of people and a team of Engineers and Contractors….I will always be a Designer.
 I maintain my professional credentials with NCIDQ and CCIDC.
 I was an active member of IIDA from 2001-2018.
 I earned my LEED 2.0 Accreditation in 2004.
 I truly enjoy the challenges of design, continuous learning, and changes that occur in the design profession and the ability to share and mentor a new generation of designers.
 I am now fully dedicated to my role as an educator and welcome the opportunity to consult on future projects.

-Anyone that knew me growing up may likely have voted me ‘least likely to become a college professor’.
+Anyone that knew me growing up may likely have voted me ‘least likely to become a college professor.
 I was smart but extremely shy.
 (It’s true) When I was given the opportunity to speak to a group of students in 1999, I jumped at the chance!
-I was nervous, so of course, I over-prepared and brought a lot of props.
+I was nervous, so of course, I was over-prepared and brought a lot of props.
 It felt so great to share my passion for design and to inspire a group of students.
 Within two years, I was teaching my first class!
 Quickly I realized I had a lot to learn.
 Learning is what kept me motivated to be better; better at learning, listening and trying new things.

 I was awarded a full-time faculty position beginning fall 2007 at Orange Coast College where I have taught part-time since 2001.